juandavidlozano/bank_pipeline/README.md

 - **AWS Glue**:
   - Performs transformations to normalize and aggregate financial data.
   - Prepares data for analytics and visualization.
+  - **Glue Crawler**:
+    - Scans new files in S3 and catalogs them into the AWS Glue Data Catalog for querying.

+- **Athena**:
+  - Serves as the data warehouse for running SQL queries on the processed and cataloged data.
+  - Enables integration with AWS QuickSight for reporting and analytics.

 - **Lambda Functions**:
   - Check for data availability or differences.
-  - Trigger data fetching and transformations dynamically.
+  - Trigger data fetching, transformations, and Glue Crawlers dynamically.

 - **AWS S3**:
   - Stores raw and processed data securely for analytics.